 The Session Multiplex Protocol (SMP) is an application-layer protocol that provides session management capabilities between a database client and a database server.
 Specifically, SMP enables multiple logical client connections to a single server over a lower-layer transport connection.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary